Satiric misspelling: KKK replacing c or k

+Other uses

+American rapper Tupac Shakur used the spelling "Amerikaz" for "America's" in his song titled "2 of Amerikaz Most Wanted" featuring Snoop Dogg, released in 1996 as part of his album All Eyez On Me (which includes another satirical misspelling, the use of "eyez" instead of "eyes").

 Currency signs

 Currency symbols like €, $ and £ can be inserted in place of the letters E, S and L respectively to indicate plutocracy, greed, corruption, or the perceived immoral, unethical, or pathological accumulation of money.
 For example: